dankelley/atm/README.md

 # References

 1. University of Wyoming.
-“Radiosonde Data,” July 21, 2024.
+“Radiosonde Data,” August 4, 2025.
 <https://weather.uwyo.edu/upperair/sounding.shtml>

 2. Fontana, Joe.
 “Learn to Read a Skew-T Diagram Like a Meteorologist!